digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-27.md

 * Looking into the timing and synchronization issues when coupling the co-simulation with external simulators like Gazebo.
 * Working on a manuscript for a paper on autonomy levels in the agriculture domain.

+#### Prasad Talasila
+* Write DIGITbrain experiment for AgroIntelli in collaboration with Xuping, ULBS and Alea Scovill.
+This experiment uses INTO-CPS toolchain.
+* Working on the API documentation for Maestro2.

 ## Sub-projects status